 For more information about Uncle Koiki and the Mabo case, you can visit the resources below:

-ABC News segment commemorating the twenty year anniversary of the decision brought down by the High Court of Australia in recognising the rights of Indigenous people to their traditional lands.
+ABC News segment commemorating the twenty year anniversary of the decision brought down by the High Court of Australia.

 - A film about the life of Uncle Koiki and his quest for justice in the Court system.